noir-lang/noir/docs/docs/dev_docs/contracts/syntax/storage.md

 Functionally similar to [`get_notes`](#get_notes), but executed unconstrained and can be used by the wallet to fetch notes for use by front-ends etc.

-#include_code view_notes /yarn-project/aztec-nr/aztec/src/state_vars/set.nr rust

 #include_code view_notes /yarn-project/aztec-nr/value-note/src/balance_utils.nr rust

 There's also a limit on the maximum number of notes that can be returned in one go.
 To find the current limit, refer to [this file](https://github.com/AztecProtocol/aztec-packages/blob/master/yarn-project/aztec-nr/aztec/src/constants_gen.nr) and look for `MAX_NOTES_PER_PAGE`.

 The key distinction is that this method is unconstrained.
 It does not perform a check to verify if the notes actually exist, which is something the [`get_notes`](#get_notes) method does under the hood.
 Therefore, it should only be used in an unconstrained contract function.

-This function requires a `NoteViewerOptions`:
+This function requires a `NoteViewerOptions`.

-#include_code NoteViewerOptions /yarn-project/aztec-nr/aztec/src/note/note_viewer_options.nr rust

 The `NoteViewerOptions` is essentially similar to the [`NoteGetterOptions`](#notegetteroptions), except that it doesn't take a custom filter.

 ### NoteGetterOptions